The Wednesday Writing Club

 IMPORTANT ANNOUNCEMENT: PLEASE READ.

 Due to the Coronavirus lockdown, Storymakers has gone virtual!

 The weekly groups are still held on Saturdays, but via Zoom.

 The timetable looks like this:

-Please contact me for availablility on any of these groups.
+As we are currently almost halfway through the term, if you would like to join any of these groups, please contact me to arrange.
 They are suitable for children in Years 3, up to secondary age (Young Writers).

 Would you like to set up an after-school creative writing club at your school?

 Much has been done in terms of studying the importance of wider reading for enjoyment and its connection to reading ability, but what about writing?